ITV News Channel TV

-There are currently six ITV Channel TV news bulletins produced on weekdays: three during Good Morning Britain (branded as Good Morning Channel on air), an update after the ITV Lunchtime News, the main 6pm programme which precedes the ITV Evening News, and a late news bulletin after ITV News at Ten.
+There are currently five ITV Channel TV news bulletins produced on weekdays: two during Good Morning Britain (branded as Good Morning Channel on air), an update after the ITV Lunchtime News, the main 6pm programme which precedes the ITV Evening News, and a late news bulletin after ITV News at Ten.

 There are also two weekend news updates, broadcast early evening on Saturdays and Sundays.

 Its main competitor is BBC Channel Islands News.

 Production

 Studios

 Channel's news programmes are presented from the ITV Channel TV studios at Castle Quay in St Helier, Jersey.
 There is also a smaller Guernsey studio in St Sampson which is used for live interviews or pre-recorded segments.

 The main Channel Report studio was previously based at La Pouquelaye in the north of St Helier.

 Identity

 Although Channel Television remained independently owned until 2011, during the 2000s, Channel Report adopted a localised version of the titles, graphics and music used by ITV plc-produced regional news programmes.

 When the Channel Report name was dropped in January 2013 to bring it in line with the other ITV regional programmes, the historical "Channel TV" name was retained in order to distinguish between the Channel Islands' news service and the 24-hour ITV News Channel that was previously run by ITN between 2000 and 2005.

 Since the rebrand, presenters refer to the programme on air as "ITV News on Channel" or "ITV News in the Channel Islands".